-On August 10, 2020, the Company entered into the Merger Agreement with Acquisition Corp., NPRC and the Stockholder Representative named therein, pursuant to which Acquisition Corp. merged with and into NPRC, with NPRC surviving as a wholly-owned subsidiary of the Company (such transaction, the "Merger").
+On August 10, 2020, the Company entered into the Merger Agreement with Acquisition Corp., NPRC and the Stockholder Representative named therein, pursuant to which Acquisition Corp. merged with and into NPRC, with NPRC surviving as a wholly-owned subsidiary of the Company.
+Consequently, the Company acquired mineral rights on a gold exploration project in Idaho called the Challis Gold project.
+The Challis Gold project contains 77 unpatented lode mining claims in Lemhi County, Idaho covering approximately 1,710 acres.